software-mansion/cairols/README.md

 ## Quick start

-CairoLS is distributed along the [Scarb] package manager.
+CairoLS is distributed along with the [Scarb] package manager.
 To get started, install Scarb and the Cairo extension for your editor.

 For Visual Studio Code, install